 EKO works directly with schools, meeting first to discuss what outdoor learning opportunities you are looking to offer your pupils and to embed in your School Development Plan.
 We can start from scratch by helping you to create or further develop an outdoor learning site, offer staff CPD as part of an INSET day or a twilight session, produce a bespoke school outdoor learning handbook with site management, session plans and all the policies and procedures you require.
 We can also advise and support your class teachers or heads of year to link the planning to the learning going on in the classroom.
 As well as learning, our sessions focus on the well-being and positive development of children and adults involved.

-We offer weekly outdoor learning sessions in school time with a class or particular year group.
-The class or year group can alternate each term or halfterm depending on the funding available.
-Many schools use their PE and Sport Premium to fund their EKO sessions linked, other schools use it as PPA time and others use it as an opportunity for staff to team teach and upskill so that they will be able to run their own curriculum linked outdoor learning sessions in the future.
+We offer weekly outdoor learning sessions in school time with a class or particular year or nurture group.
+The groups can alternate each term or half term depending on the funding available.
+Many schools use their PE and Sport Premium to fund their EKO sessions, other schools use it as PPA time and others use it as an opportunity for staff to team teach and upskill so that they will be able to run their own curriculum linked outdoor learning sessions in the future.

-If you would like to ‘test the water’ some schools run parent funded After-School EKO Clubs which run weekly outdoors on the school site for a group of 16 pupils.
+If you would like to ‘test the water’ many schools offer parent funded After-School EKO Clubs which run weekly outdoors on the school site for a group of 16 pupils.
 They can be KS1, KS2 or just one year group; it depends on the size of the school.
 The sessions follow a Forest School format with EKO leaders bringing in all the resources and we organise a fun family campfire on the final session for all EKO Club members to invite their family to at the end of term.
 It’s always a very happy and positive occasion.